nilsteampassnet/teampass_doc/docs/features/feat-sug.md

 Suggestion System is disabled by default.

-In order to be activated it, an Administrator needs to enable the feature through the Teampass Settings page.
+In order to activate it, an Administrator needs to enable the feature through the Teampass Settings page.

 ![Screenshot](../img/feat-sug-1.png)

 # Description

-As shown in next screen-capture, accessing to Suggestion System page is done using a specific Icon in the top menu bar.
+As shown in the next screen-capture, the Suggestion System page is accessed using a specific Icon in the top menu bar.

 ![Screenshot](../img/feat-sug-2.png)